-At the completion of all required courses for the Diploma and Certificate programs, student work under the supervision of an instructor in their field of specialization to incorporate the concepts and skills learned throughout the program into a comprehensive, career-related final project.
-This written project serves as a measure of the student's level of competency in the area of clinical interest, and will be evaluated by the instructor for practical relevance and professionalism.
-Students choose from a list of topics relevant to their career direction.
+At the completion of all required courses for the Diploma and Certificate programs, student work under the supervision of an instructor in their field of specialization to incorporate the concepts and skills learned throughout the program into a comprehensive, career-related project. final This written project serves as a measure of the student's level of competency in the area of clinical interest, and will be evaluated by the instructor for practical professionalism. relevance and Students choose from a list of topics relevant to their career direction.

-CBC-400 (1 & 2) Community Based Counselling Part I and Part II
+CBC-400-I, II Community Based Counselling Part I and Part II

-Discussion topics: The two part course covers the role of the community counsellor in various types of community settings, outreach programs, cultural diversity, specialneeds populations, funding, and networking.
+Discussion topics: The two part course covers the role of the community counsellor in various types of community settings, outreach programs, cultural diversity, special needs populations, funding, and networking.